timsutton/make-profile-pkg/README.md

 Run with `-h` to see the full help.

 There are some additional options to tweak the pkg/Munki item name and package identifier, but currently no other options to configure the pkginfo keys you may wish to configure afterwards (minimum_os_version, requires, update_for, etc.).

+It also supports an alternate package layout, in the profile is instead placed in Apple's supported ["install on startup" location](http://www.318.com/2013/10/enroll-existing-10-8-machines-in-profile-manager-or-another-mdm-using-apple-remote-desktop).
+See the `--install-time` option for more details.

 ### Rationale